amrxtgh69/nvchad/README.md

 ```
 this is the current config im using for my neovim and once you run setup.
 and u are good to go !

+# I need to do some changes btw